 Climates vary widely across the United States, and different regions require unique approaches to the growth process.
 Regardless of where you’re setting up a grow operation, Seidel says you’ll get the best return from a tightly controlled indoor environment.

 “The main driver is an increase in yield that results from a tighter control of the indoor environment,” says Seidel.
-“Indoor yields are up to four times that of outdoor yields.
+“Indoor yields can be up to four times that of outdoor yields.

 “By growing indoors cross-pollination can be controlled, allowing for multiple strains to be grown in one facility.
 This is important for retail, high-end cannabis production.”